UN-OCHA/common_design/pull_request_template.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] I have made changes to the sub theme to reflect those in the base theme